cyberwizardinstitute/workshops/unix.markdown

 If there isn't enough RAM, the kernel might be configured to use the hard disk instead (swap space).

+---

 # shell

 A shell is a computer program that can execute other programs from a text-based interface.

+In a text-based interface, you interact with a program completely from the command-line with text commands and text output.

 Most modern shells are strongly influenced by the first UNIX shells.